mickpletcher/PiHole/README.md

 ---

-### Tip 3 — Use a Whitelist
+### Tip 3 — Fix Blocked Sites You Actually Need

-Occasionally a blocklist will accidentally block a website you actually want to use.
+Occasionally a blocklist will accidentally block a website you actually want to visit.
 This is called a false positive.
-When something on your network suddenly stops working, Pi-hole is often the cause.
+If a website suddenly stops loading or an app stops working, Pi-hole blocking it is one of the first things to check.

+**How to tell if Pi-hole is blocking something:**

+Try opening the same website or app on a device that is not using Pi-hole as its DNS, such as a phone with Wi-Fi turned off.
+If it works on that device but not on your normal network, Pi-hole is likely the cause.

-**How to fix a blocked site:**
+**How to allow a blocked site:**

-1. Log into the Pi-hole admin panel in your browser at `http://<your-pihole-ip>/admin`
+1. Open your browser and go to `http://<your-pihole-ip>/admin`
+2. Log in with your Pi-hole password
-2. Click **Query Log** in the left menu
+3. Click **Query Log** in the left-side menu
-3. Look for the domain that is being blocked (it will show in red)
+4. Look for the domain that is being blocked — blocked entries are shown in red or with a blocked status
-4. Click the domain and select **Whitelist** to allow it
+5. Click on the domain name
+6. Select **Allow** or **Whitelist** to permanently allow it

-The anudeepND whitelist included in this collection pre-approves many commonly blocked legitimate domains so you should encounter fewer false positives out of the box.
+The blocklist collection in this repository also includes an allowlist from anudeepND that pre-approves many commonly blocked legitimate domains, so you should run into fewer false positives to begin with.

 ---